appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ami.md

     * Sign up on [customer.appsmith.com](https://customer.appsmith.com/) and generate a trial license key.
     * Enter your license key to activate the instance.

+## Install Appsmith Community

+ To install the Appsmith open source edition (Appsmith Community) select the **Appsmith Community Edition** image on this page.

 ## Troubleshooting